- Asking questions of your doctors and nurses helps you feel more involved in your cancer care.

 Asking questions of your doctor, nurses, and other members of the health care team is a good way to learn more about your treatment and follow-up care.
-It's okay to ask as many questions as you need to and to write down the answers.
 In fact, doctors and nurses like to know what concerns their patients have and what topics may be confusing.
-Asking questions helps give you more control over your care and can help you deal with cancer and cancer treatment.
+Asking questions helps give you more control over your care and cope with cancer and cancer treatment.
+Here are some tips to make talking with your doctor easier:

 - What type of cancer do I have?
 What does that mean?